Communications in the Isle of Man: Telephones

-The main telephone provider on the Isle of Man today is Manx Telecom.
+The main telephone provider in the Isle of Man today is Manx Telecom.

 In 1889 George Gillmore, formerly an electrician for the GPO's Manx telegraph operations, was granted a licence by the Postmaster General to operate the Isle of Man's first telephone service.
 Based in an exchange in Athol Street, early customers of Gilbert's telephone service included the Isle of Man Steam Packet Company and the Isle of Man Railway.
 Not having the resources to fund expansion or a link to England, Gillmore sold his licence to the National Telephone Company and stayed on as their manager on the island.

 By 1901 there were 600 subscribers, and the telephone system had been extended to Ramsey, Castletown, Peel, Port Erin, Port St. Mary and Onchan.

-On 1 January 1912 the National Telephone Company was nationalised and merged into the General Post Office by the Telephone Transfer Act 1911.
+On 1 January 1912 the National Telephone Company was nationalised and merged into the General Post Office by the Telephone Transfer Act 1911 (1 & 2 Geo.
+5. c.
+26).
 Only Guernsey, Portsmouth and Hull remained outside of the GPO.

 In 1922, the General Post Office offered to sell the island's telephone service to the Manx government, but the offer was not taken up.
 A similar arrangement in Jersey for that island's telephone service was concluded in 1923.

 The first off-island telephone link was established in 1929, with the laying of a cable by the CS Faraday between Port Erin and Ballyhornan in Northern Ireland, a distance of 57 km, and then between Port Grenaugh and Blackpool, primarily to provide a link to Northern Ireland.
 The cable was completed on 6 June 1929 and the first call between the Isle of Man and the outside world was made on 28 June 1929 by Lieutenant Governor Sir Claude Hill in Douglas to the Postmaster General in Liverpool.
 The cable initially carried only two trunk circuits.

 In 1942, a pioneering VHF frequency-modulated radio-link was established between Creg-na-Baa and the UK to provide an alternative to the sub-sea cable.
 This has since been discontinued.

 This was augmented on 24 June 1943 by a 74 km long cable between Cemaes Bay in Anglesey and Port Erin, which had the world's first submerged repeater, laid by HMCS Iris.
 The repeater doubled the possible number of circuits on the cable, and although it failed after only five months, its replacement worked for seven years.